 SSCCPP participants forge friendships of a lifetime and build connectedness to the COE and SSCCPP staff for ongoing support including educational and professional recommendations, scholarship and employment resources, and opportunities to give back by serving as SSCCPP staff and guest presenters.

-Once you have successfully submitted your application, you will receive an automatic confirmation on-screen not via email.
+Once you have successfully submitted your application, you will receive an automatic confirmation on-screen and via email.
 It is recommended that you print your application responses.
 Applications are only accepted online.
-You will be notified of your application status via email after the final submission date of March 30, 2019.
-Application review begins after the February 28, 2019 priority deadline and continues beyond the application deadline of March 30, 2019.
+You will be notified of your application status via email after the final submission date of March 1, 2021.
+Application review begins after the February 28, 2021 priority deadline and continues through the month of March.

 Applications will be reviewed by a selection committee.
-Students selected for the next round of the process will be invited to interview.
-ALL students will receive an application status email after April 1, 2019.
+ALL applicants will receive an application status email after April 15, 2021.
 The selection committee expects to receive several hundred applications.
-It is recommended that you await notification and call for status ONLY if you have not received an update on your application by Apri 30, 2010.
-All applicants should expect to receive final notifications by May 15, 2019.
-A small number of applicants will be invited to interview.
-Those who receive an offer to participate must notify the program of their acceptance by May 31, 2019.
-Selectees who accept an offer of admission will be required to attend pre-program two workshops - one in May and one in June, and attend the pre-program orientation on June 23, 2018 prior to move-in.
+It is recommended that you await notification and call for status ONLY if you have not received an update on your application by April 15, 2021.
+All applicants should expect to receive final notifications on or before April 30, 2021.
+A small number of applicants will be waitlisted.
+Those who receive an offer to participate must notify the program of their acceptance by May 15, 2021 or the offer will be rescinded.
+Selectees who accept an offer of admission will be required to attend 4 pre-program sessions.
+These are mandatory Friday meetings between May and June.

 You will need to gather all of your materials and submit your application all at once.
 The best strategy is to download the application questions (a pdf is provided at the beginning of the applications), complete your essays in a word processing document, then copy and paste into the application all at once.